bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 A moment later, another woman, this one middle-aged and waiting for her husband, accosted us and asked, "I saw two people walking fast up the trail.
 Is it safe to go that fast?"
 The woman admitted she turned back because she thought it might be too slippery.
 Apparently too, the effort tired her, and she wondered if with practice or training she would get better.

-Now you have to realize that the trail to Whistlers summit is 2 m wide, 1.5 km long and well worn with only a mild grade.
+Now you must realize that the trail to Whistlers summit is 2 m wide, 1.5 km long and well worn with only a mild grade.
 We reached Whistlers summit in 20 minutes.
 We were glad to leave the tourists behind and continue in solitude.
 Much of the travel to the Indian Ridge summit is on a trail, and we reached the summit without incident.

 Unfortunately a haze obscured the distant mountains, but we had no trouble making out Mount Edith Cavell and Mount Robson rising above lesser peaks.
 After a short stay on the top, we continued along the ridge to the west end.
 The first part was an easy hike, but the difficulties increased as we approached the west end.